Nat15005/Nat15005-AREP-SECURE-APP-DESIGN/README.md

 - testUpdateProperty: Validates that the PUT /api/properties/{id} endpoint updates an existing property.

 - testDeleteProperty: Confirms that the DELETE /api/properties/{id} endpoint deletes a property.

+### AuthControllerTest 🎛️

+- testRegisterUserSuccess: Verifies that the POST /register endpoint successfully registers a new user.

+- testRegisterUserFailure: Ensures that the POST /register endpoint fails when the username already exists.

+- testLoginSuccess: Checks that the POST /login endpoint successfully authenticates a user and returns a redirect URL.

+- testLoginFailureInvalidCredentials: Validates that the POST /login endpoint fails with invalid credentials.

+- testLoginFailureException: Confirms that the POST /login endpoint handles exceptions correctly.

 ### PropertyRepositoryTest 🗄️